The Elder Scrolls V: Skyrim: Gameplay

-Non-player characters (NPCs) populate the world; the player may engage them in conversation (potentially leading to new quests or map locations), marry predetermined ones, or engage them in lethal or nonlethal combat.
+Non-player characters (NPCs) populate the world; the player may engage them in conversation (potentially leading to new quests or map locations), marry one from a predetermined set, or engage them in lethal or nonlethal combat.
 As in previous games in the series, killing certain individuals can make some quests or items unobtainable.
 Certain NPCs essential to the narrative cannot be killed by the player and will survive attacks of any magnitude.
 Committing a crime like murder or theft accrues the player a bounty if the crime is witnessed, leading to confrontations with guards.
-Depending on some factors, including how serious the crime was, the player can choose to go to jail, pay the guard off, persuade the witness to forget about it, declare that one is a thane of a certain hold (which leads the guard to pardon the player), 'pacify' the guard or silence witnesses through killing them.
+Depending on some factors, including how serious the crime was, the player can choose to go to jail, pay the guard off, persuade the witness to forget about it, declare that one is a thane of a certain hold (which leads the guard to pardon the player if their bounty is less than 3,000), 'pacify' the guard or silence witnesses through killing them.

 NPCs frequently offer the player side-quests; some have parameters adjusted based on nearby unexplored areas.
 Some NPCs who are befriended or hired by the player may act as companions who will accompany the player and aid them in combat.
 Some individuals have quests that the player needs to complete in order to gain their services as a companion.
 The player may choose to join factions, organized groups of NPCs—for example, the Dark Brotherhood, a band of assassins.
 Each of the factions has an associated quest path to progress through.

 Weapons, shields, and magic are assigned to each hand allowing for dual-wielding, and can be swapped out through a quick-access menu of favorite items.
 Some weapons and spells require both hands.
 Shields can be used to fend off enemy attacks and reduce incurred damage or offensively through bashing attacks.
 Blunt, bladed, and hacking weapons can be used in close combat and each have specific advantages and roles.
 Power attacks expend stamina to temporarily stun/stagger an enemy and deal increased damage.
 Spells have several functions, both in combat (e.g. damaging or confusing enemies, resurrecting dead bodies and conjuring other entities, restoring the player's health and/or stamina) and out (e.g. showing the way to an objective, illuminating a dark room or turning iron into silver).
 Bows are used for long-range combat and can be used to bash enemies in melee combat.
 The player can enter sneak mode to pickpocket or deliver powerful sneak attacks to unsuspecting enemies.